rorosen/k3s-nix/README.md

 host (see [./tests/interactive.nix](./tests/interactive.nix)) so you can interact with the test nodes.
 Run `ssh root@localhost -p 20022` to access the server node (use port `10022` for the agent) and run `kubectl` commands to to explore the cluster.
-Depending on your hardware, everything is up and running after approximately 2 minutes (Grafana takes a while to start up...).
+Depending on your hardware, everything is up and running after approximately 2 minutes (Grafana takes a while to get ready...).

 ```bash
 $ kubectl get pods